kordano/kordano.github.io/_drafts/prototyping-with-cljs.md

 ---
 Before the rise of single page and mobile applications all of the state was handled on the server side by interacting directly with the databases.
 For the single page applications we need another layer of abstraction to coordinate the state, maybe some REST API that handles all the relevant state changes between clients and databases.
 That pattern complected the development process in many ways and it makes it rather difficult to extend and manage a product.

 In this short guide I will show you how to build simple prototypes without the hassle of complicated server development.

+We will build a simple project time tracking application...
+(Explain more, maybe some figures about view and states...)

 In order to follow the steps you should be a little bit familiar with web development and Clojure.

+# The Setup

 First make sure, you have everyting ready for some Clojure development, mainly a recent Java version, [leiningen](https://leiningen.org) and a your prefered editor.
 For Clojure I'm using emacs because of the nice integrations that [cider](https://github.com/clojure-emacs/cider) provides.